Microelectronics at ASU

 On-demand, flexible courses covering major microelectronics-related skills for learners at all levels

-ASU is continuously soliciting feedback from enterprises, including members of the Microelectronics Industry Council, to enhance these programs and add to ASU’s catalog of microelectronics coursework.
+ASU is continuously soliciting feedback from enterprises to enhance these programs and add to ASU’s catalog of microelectronics coursework.

 ASU’s Ira A. Fulton Schools of Engineering: catalyzing semiconductor innovation and education